Matt Bessette: Ultimate Fighting Championship

 Bessette faced Steven Peterson on July 6, 2018 at The Ultimate Fighter 27 Finale.
 He lost the fight via split decision.

+On January 8, 2019 it was reported that Bessette was removed from the UFC roster.

 Post-UFC career

 After being released from the UFC, Bessette returned to CES MMA, facing Tim Dooling in his promotional return at CES MMA 55 on March 29, 2019.
 Bessette won the back-and-forth fight via unanimous decision.

 He then faced Charles Cheeks III for the vacant CES Featherweight Championship at CES MMA 60 on January 24, 2020.
 Bessette won the fight via knockout in the third round, claiming the championship for the second time in his career.

 After four years away from Bellator MMA, Bessette returned to face Jeremy Kennedy at Bellator 253 on November 19, 2020.
 He lost the fight by unanimous decision.

 Bessette was initially scheduled to fight for the vacant CES lightweight championship bout on September 17, 2021 at CES 64 against Bruce Boyington.
 However, Boyington withdrew from the bout and was replaced by Ryan Dela Cruz.
 He won the bout and the title via reverse triangle in the third round.
 After the bout, Bessette announced his retirement from MMA.